 When a High Innovator is a Product Management

 Another common misstep occurs when the company believes that its products aren’t creative or innovative enough and so it looks for a high Innovator style to play the Product Management role thinking that that will lead to more creative ideas.
 While it might create some new energy and excitement in the short run, it will come at a huge cost of poor coordination, communication, and prioritization and will slow down overall execution speed soon after.

 Yes, you do need innovative products.
 But there are already probably a ton of new breakthrough product ideas residing across your organization, including from within Sales, Marketing, Customer Service, Strategy, and R&D. Ideas that keep getting suggested but don’t get implemented.
 It’s not a lack of creative ideas that is holding back your product.
 It’s a lack of assessing those innovative ideas, prioritizing them, resourcing them, and launching them.

-There is another big drawback to having a highly innovative Product Management in a founder-led company.
+There is another big drawback to having a highly innovative Product Management function in a founder-led company.
 A talented and visionary founder is worth his or her weight in gold.
 They simply have an intuitive knack for understanding where the market is going, where the opportunities lie, what customers truly desire, and how to delight them.
 Frankly, there is no product development process that can come close to duplicating this innate sense.

 But when two strong Innovating styles are forced together, this usually turns into a pissing contest over who really owns the vision.
 Meaning that, if there’s a high Innovating force in the Product Management role and a high Innovating force in the founder/CEO role, then the conflict over who owns the vision and sets the priorities will get severe.
 Soon, Product Management will be forced out or the fonder/CEO will quit in frustration.